JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 ### d) (Multilingual) Information Retrieval

-K. Markó, S. Schulz & U. Hahn \[2005\].
-MorphoSaurus: Design and evaluation of an interlingua-based, cross-language document retrieval engine for the medical domain.
-In Methods of Information in Medicine, 44(4):537-545.
+E. Faessler, M. Oleynik, & U. Hahn \[2017\].\
+What makes a top-performing precision medicine search engine?
+Tracing main system features in a systematic way.
+In SIGIR '20 – Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval.
+July 25–30, 2020 (Virtual Event), pp. 459-468.

-E. Faessler & U. Hahn \[2017\].
+E. Faessler & U. Hahn \[2017\].\
 SeMedico: A comprehensive semantic search engine for the life sciences.
-In ACL 2017 -- Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics:
+In ACL 2017 – Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics:
 System Demonstrations.
-Vancouver, B.C., Canada, August 1, 2017,
+Vancouver, B.C., Canada, August 1, 2017, pp. 91-96.
-pp. 91--96.

-K. Markó, S. Schulz, A. Medelyan & U. Hahn \[2005\].
+K. Markó, S. Schulz, A. Medelyan & U. Hahn \[2005\].\
 Boostrapping dictionaries for cross-language information retrieval.
-In SIGIR 2005 -- Proceedings of the 28th Annual International ACM SIGIR Conference on Research and Development in Information Retrieval.
+In SIGIR 2005 – Proceedings of the 28th Annual International ACM SIGIR Conference on Research and Development in Information Retrieval.
 Salvador, Brazil, August 15-19, 2005.
-ACM Press, pp.528-535.
+ACM Press, pp. 528-535.

-U. Hahn, K. Markó & S. Schulz \[2004\].
+U. Hahn, K. Markó & S. Schulz \[2004\].\
 Learning indexing patterns from one language for the benefit of others.
-In: AAAI '04 -- Proceedings of the 19th National Conference on Artificial Intelligence.
+In AAAI '04 – Proceedings of the 19th National Conference on Artificial Intelligence.
 San José, CA, July 25-29, 2004.
 AAAI Press - MIT Press, pp. 406-411.

+K. Markó, S. Schulz & U. Hahn \[2005\].\
+MorphoSaurus: design and evaluation of an interlingua-based, cross-language document retrieval engine for the medical domain.
+In Methods of Information in Medicine, 44(4):537-545.

-S. Schulz & U. Hahn \[2000\].
+S. Schulz & U. Hahn \[2000\].\
 Morpheme-based, cross-lingual indexing for medical document retrieval.
 In International Journal of Medical Informatics, 59(3):87-99.

 ## 3) Natural Language Processing: Language Resources -- Corpora & Tools, Annotation